 Cara Leepson ’09 was recently appointed arts director for Palette 22, opening January 2016 within the heart of The Village at Shirlington at 4053 Campbell Avenue, Arlington, VA, 22206.

-A native of Middleburg, Virginia, Leepson received her BA in Studio Art with an emphasis in photography and minor in museum studies from Lynchburg College.
+A native of Middleburg, Virginia, Leepson received her BA in Studio Art with an emphasis in photography and minor in museum studies from University of Lynchburg.
 She earned her MA in Art History & Museum Studies with a focus on public programming and contemporary art from Georgetown in 2011.

 Her art education and career path has taken her to Charleston, SC; Washington, DC; Florence, Italy; and New York City to study and work in museums, galleries, and non-profit art centers.
 Leepson has garnered experience working with the Smithsonian Institution’s Hirshhorn Museum and Hillyer Art Space.
 She has also worked at the art management firm ArtSee as Washington’s creative program director, and at Potomac, Maryland’s Glenstone as a collections assistant and docent before accepting the new director position at Palette 22.
 One of Leepson’s first initiatives is to spearhead two art programs that will play an integral role in launching Palette 22.